 disturbs students or staff at Reavis.
 Threatening or violent comments or actions, or posting/sharing videos or images of fights that occurred here at Reavis are subject to school discipline.
-Posing with or displaying firearms with the intent to harm or intimidate will also result in notification to the police and SRO.
+Posing with or display- ing firearms with the intent to harm or intimidate will also result in noti- fication to the police and SRO. --- --

-O. EXPLOSIVES, INCENDIARIES, & POISON GAS (POSSESSION OF)

-Possession, use, transfer or display of explosives, incendiaries, or poison gas, which has the potential to do damage to others, or to school or personal property, or which causes interruption to the normal school process is forbidden.
+O. EXPLOSIVES, INCENDIARIES, & POISON GAS (POSSESSION OF) Possession, use, transfer or display of explosives, incendiaries, or poison gas, which has the potential to do damage to others, or to school or personal property, or which causes interruption to the normal school process is forbidden.
 All offenses result in external suspension and referral to hearing officer and/or School Board for expulsion and/or reported to proper civil/criminal authorities.
 Expulsion will be for one (1) calendar year or more, as authorized by State and Federal law.

-P. FALSE REPORTS

-All false reports are dangerous and illegal.
-Samples of false reports are:

-- 1. Improper release of a school fire alarm/defibrillator. - 2.
-Tampering with or discharging fire extinguisher or fire hose. - 3.
-Bomb threats. - 4.
-Any report which may cause interruption to the normal school process. - 5.
-Making unnecessary 911 calls.

-Any person making a false report will be reported to the proper civil/criminal authorities

-- Police and Fire Departments are notified

-- · External suspension

-- Referral to hearing officer and/or School Board

-Q. FLYING OBJECTS

-Students will not engage in throwing or propelling any food, paper objects, snowballs, rocks, bottles etc. which may cause injury to persons or property while on school grounds or in school vehicles.

-Offenses will be subject to discipline on a case-by-case basis up to and including external suspension.

-- External suspension - Possible loss of cafeteria privileges

-R. FORGERY (OR MISUSE OF SCHOOL FORMS)

-School forms are for the use of authorized school personnel only.

-One (1) Long Thursday/Saturday detention

-C.A.R.E. and parent/guardian notification

-- One (1) to three (3) days external suspension - Parent/guardian notification

-S. GAMBLING

-Students are not allowed to initiate or perpetuate any type of gambling activity (i.e., parlay cards, dice or card games) on school property or at school sponsored events.

-Confiscate gambling materials/complaint signed by School Resource Officer.

-T. GANG ACTIVITY

-Gang activity is any behavior which exhibits evidence of membership in or affiliation with any gang.
+P. FALSE REPORTS All false reports are dangerous and illegal.
+Samples of false reports are: 1.
+Improper release of a school fire alarm/defibrillator.
+2. Tampering with or discharging fire extinguisher or fire hose.
+3. Bomb threats.
+4. Any report which may cause interruption to the normal school process.
+5. Making unnecessary 911 calls.
+6. A false See Something/Say Something Any person making a false report will be reported to the proper civil/ criminal authorities.
+Offense: Police and Fire Departments are notified External suspension and/or C.A.R.E.
+Change of Placement Referral to hearing officer and/or School Board for expulsion Q. FLYING OBJECTS Students will not engage in throwing or propelling any food, paper objects, snowballs, rocks, bottles etc. which may cause injury to persons or property while on school grounds or in school vehicles.
+1st offense: Offenses will be subject to discipline on a case-by-case basis up to and including external suspension.
+Subsequent offenses: C.A.R.E.
+Possible loss of cafeteria privileges R. FORGERY (OR MISUSE OF SCHOOL FORMS) School forms are for the use of authorized school personnel only.
+1st offense: One (1) Long Thursday/Saturday detention 2nd offense: C.A.R.E. and parent/guardian notification Subsequent offenses: Students determined to have committed acts of forgery will be handled on a case-by-case basis.
+S. GAMBLING Students are not allowed to initiate or perpetuate any type of gambling activity (i.e., parlay cards, dice or card games) on school property or at school sponsored events.
+Offense: Confiscate gambling materials/complaint signed by School Resource Officer.
+T. GANG ACTIVITY Gang activity is any behavior which exhibits evidence of membership in or affiliation with any gang.
 This includes both verbal and non-verbal communication (gestures, handshakes, earrings, drawings, photographs, graffiti, notched eyebrows etc. as well as wearing of symbols, jewelry, emblems, or other adornments associated with a gang or clothing characteristics associated with a gang).
 Gang activity includes any effort to recruit for or further the interests of a gang or to intimidate any other student on behalf of a gang.
 Students who engage in gang activity shall be suspended, and for repeated offenses, recommended for expulsion and referred to the local police authorities.

-C.A.R.E. and/or External suspension will occur resulting from Deans' investigation

-- · Parent/guardian conference - · Referral to School Resource Officer

-C.A.R.E. and/or External suspension will occur resulting from Deans' investigation

-- · Parent/guardian conference

-- · Referral to hearing officer and/or school board

-- · Possible Alternative Placement

-Will be handled by the administration on a case-by-case basis up to and including expulsion.
+1st offense: C.A.R.E. and/or External suspension will occur resulting from Deans' investigation • Parent/guardian conference • Referral to School Resource Officer 2nd offense: C.A.R.E. and/or External suspension will occur resulting from Deans' investigation • Parent/guardian conference • Referral to hearing officer and/or school board • Possible Alternative Placement Subsequent offenses: Will be handled by the administration on a case-by-case basis up to and including expulsion.
 Referral to hearing officer and/or school board.

-U. GROSS MISCONDUCT

-- 1. Sexual and/or lewd Acts - 2.
-Indecent Exposure

-Offenses will be subject to discipline on a case-by-case basis up to and including expulsion.
-Referral to proper authorities

-INDECENT EXPOSURE

-- External suspension

-- Parent/guardian conference

-- Referral to proper authorities

-V. HALLWAY DISTURBANCE